ryanyuan/kafka-on-kubernetes/README.md

 [Kubernetes](http://kubernetes.io/) with [Zookeeper](https://zookeeper.apache.org/).

 # Prerequisite

-You need to have a Kubernetes cluster running and the `kubectl` CLI tool in your path.
+You need to have a Kubernetes cluster running and the [kubect CLI tool](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in your path.

 # Step-by-step